dinuta/estuary-agent-java/README.md

 -   create an **environment.properties** file with the extra env vars needed and place it in the same path as the JAR.
 Example in this repo.

 *!
 All environment variables described above can also be set using **environment.properties**.
 However, the vars set through **application.yml** can't be set: PORT, APP_IP, EUREKA_SERVER.*

-## More information
-This service acts with small differences as the original [python implementation](https://github.com/dinuta/estuary-agent).
-All the documentation should be matched, minus some differences in terms how this service registers to eureka.

 ## Example output
 curl -X POST -d 'ls -lrt' http://localhost:8080/command